futurice/field-ops-guide/field-ops-guide.md

 Continuously sharing the situational awareness between the Client and the project team creates transparency & an atmosphere where surprises can be flagged easily and escalated further when there is a need to do so.

-### QUESTION: Can a new team member get started without help from current project team?
+### Can a new team member get started without help from current project team?

 **What is the criteria for "yes"?**

 New project member can jump to the team by looking at _written down instructions_ on how to setup the working environment, preferably as a README.md on the "front page" of the project repository.
 Furthermore, the setup process should be automated to as near to a "one-click experience" as possible.

 **Why is this important?**